SAP license management is:

 In summary, aligning role provisioning with license assignment ensures that as people come and go or change duties, their SAP access and license status remain in sync.

 This reduces manual cleanup later.
 It also forces thoughtful decisions โ if granting a role will require an expensive license upgrade, is it necessary for that user?
-Often, this prompts optimization of roles and better control of who gets powerful (and costly) access.
+Often, this prompts the optimization of roles and better control over who gains powerful (and costly) access.

 Engaging with SAP During Audits and Contract Negotiations